aschwz/kconst/readme.md

 ### Optimizations performed
 - if-flattening (also when): For some deterministic boolean X, we replace `if (X) {Y} else {Z}` with either `Y` or `Z`.
-It's analogus for `when`, provided all the checks before the correct one are deterministic (any after don't matter, as they won't evaluate).
+It's analogous for `when`, provided all the checks before the correct one are deterministic (any after don't matter, as they won't evaluate).
 - call-flattening: For a deterministic function `F` with deterministic parameters `N0, N1, N2 ...` we replace
 `F(N0, N1, ...)` with the actual result.
-- while-flattening: For a while loop `while (X) {Y}` we replace it with its collated side-effects (mostly variables set to their results).
+- while-flattening: For a while loop `while (X) {Y}` we replace it with its collated side effects (mostly variables set to their results).
 This makes the loop deterministic.
 We can do this only if:
   - `X` and `Y` _remain_ deterministic throughout all iterations